Inflectra/kronodesk-documentation/docs/Administration_Guide/Appendix A -- Troubleshooting.md

 on the error message, and copy the text of the message into a text editor (e.g. Notepad).

-Before contacting Inflectra^®^ customer support with the specific error message, here are a couple of common causes for the above errors together with the appropriate resolutions:
+Before contacting Inflectra<sup>®</sup> customer support with the specific error message, here are a couple of common causes for the above errors together with the appropriate resolutions:

-**The ASP.NET process account has been disabled**\
+- **The ASP.NET process account has been disabled**<br>
 Go to Start \> Control Panel \> Administrative Tools \> Computer Management and launch the Windows computer management console.
-Expand Local Users and Groups \> Users and then double-click on the \'ASPNET\' account.
-Make sure that the ASPNET user is not disabled.\
+Expand Local Users and Groups \> Users and then double-click on the 'ASPNET' account.
+Make sure that the ASPNET user is not disabled.
 If you are using Windows 2003 or 2008 Server the ASPNET user is set per-application pool and typically is set to the built-in NETWORKSERVICE account, so this won't apply.

-**The ASP.NET process account does not have sufficient permissions**\
+- **The ASP.NET process account does not have sufficient permissions**<br>
 Right-click on the C:\\WINDOWS\\Microsoft.NET\\Framework\\v4.0.30319 folder (and any other versions of .NET that are listed) and make sure that the ASPNET, NETWORKSERVICE and LOCALSERVICE accounts are all listed